In the USA, trade secrets are protected by the following:

 Once the individual’s patent application has been granted, the patent provides a 20-year monopoly right from the filing date of the earliest priority application, after which the patented invention enters the public domain and may be used by anyone.

 Because of this mandatory disclosure, protecting information as a trade secret may be preferred to protecting it via patent.
-One disadvantage, however, is that although trade secrets can theoretically be protected indefinitely, trade secrets, unlike patents, can be independently discovered or reverse engineered, after which there may be no further protection.
+One disadvantage, however, is that although they can theoretically be protected indefinitely, trade secrets, unlike patents, can be independently discovered or reverse engineered, after which there may be no further protection.

-In the USA, patent, trade mark, copyright, and trade secret are separate and independent forms of legal protection for intellectual property.
+In the USA, patent, trade mark, copyright and trade secret are separate and independent forms of legal protection for intellectual property.
 Plaintiffs can, and do, frequently assert claims under more than one of these legal protections, simultaneously, based on the same or related conduct.

 An individual cannot seek both patent and trade secret protection for the same information.
 They may, however, obtain overlapping rights in a single product, such as protecting the design of the product with a patent, while protecting the composition of the product as a trade secret.